Flying Tiger Line: 1980s: Later years and merger with Federal Express

 At its peak, the Tigers employed approximately 251 flight attendants and carried up to a record 594 passengers and crew on its MAC all-coach passenger flights.
 Approximately 998 pilots worked for the airline based throughout the US.
 Large crew bases were situated in Los Angeles, New York City and Lockbourne, Ohio (Rickenbacker International Airport).
 The Los Angeles headquarters operation included its own engine shop and jet maintenance business.
 Flying Tigers also made livestock carriers for airplanes, some comparable in external size and shape to the standard AMJ container used in the FedEx flight operations.
 They operated a recording company subsidiary, Happy Tiger Records, from 1969 to 1971.

-Charter and scheduled passenger operations were flown by their subsidiary, Metro International Airlines, which was formed in January 1981, and ceased operations in 1983, when it was sold to Tower Air.
-The scheduled Boeing 747 passenger service route was New York City JFK Airport - Brussels - Tel Aviv operated several days a week.

 After airline deregulation, stiff competition buffeted profits and, with some unsuccessful diversification attempts by parent Tiger International, the airline began sustaining losses in 1981.
 Then-CEO Stephen Wolf sold Flying Tigers to Federal Express in December 1988.
 On August 7, 1989, Federal Express merged Flying Tigers into its operations.